 You may need more than one session in order to come to an agreement, and the process takes as long as the two of you need.
 Mediation also tends to cost less since court involvement is at a minimum.
 Many individuals attend mediation sessions alongside their divorce counsel, which is completely appropriate.
 Once you reach a final agreement, it can be documented and presented to the court for approval.

 In the end, this process should result in you walking away with an agreement that suits and satisfies your needs as you move into a new phase of your life.
-Before signing any agreement resulting from divorce mediation, it may be a good idea to have it reviewed by a Kentucky family law attorney to ensure that your rights remain protected.
+Before signing any agreement resulting from divorce mediation, it may be a good idea to have it reviewed by a Kentucky divorce law attorney to ensure that your rights remain protected.
 Even though this process encourages working together, you still need to protect your own interests.

 Source: FindLaw, “Divorce Mediation FAQ“, Accessed on April 21, 2018